photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet

-We also recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *no space left on device*, *wrong permissions*, and *killed*:
+We also recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *no space left on device*, *read-only file system*, *error creating path*, *wrong permissions*, and *killed*:

-- [ ] If a service has been killed or otherwise automatically terminated, this points to a memory problem
+- [ ] If a service has been "killed" or otherwise automatically terminated, this points to a memory problem
 - [ ] In case the logs show "disk full", "quota exceeded", or "no space left" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (add storage) or a disk usage limit is configured (remove or increase it)
+- [ ] Error messages containing "read-only file system", "error creating path", or "wrong permissions" indicate a [filesystem permission problem](docker.md#file-permissions)

 *Depending on the cause of the problem, you may need to perform a full rescan once the issue is resolved.*